We should have read the signs.

 If that doesn’t buy us some karma, I don’t know what will!

-EDIT: At 5pm on the afternoon I wrote this post
+EDIT: At 5pm in the afternoon this happened….

 It seems karma really does exist.